matthewlannomdavis/HotTubController/README.txt

 remotely from ones phone.
 ------Setting things up for the application----
     -------Key Items needed in directory-----
-    Two Directories must exist one holding the current information about the hot tub, and a second one to hold the desired settings
+   Requires two channels on ThingSpeak one to hold the current state of the Hot Tub, and the other to hold the target.

     Data directory must contain 6 fields in this order 1:Tempeture-----numeric value